Dynamic EFI

 Screen shots of the What's Up Display

 Here are various screen captures of the What's Up Display in action.
-These were taken in playback mode, the same screens are available live directly from the EBL while the engine is running.
+Some screen shots were taken in playback mode, while others on a running engine.
+These same screens are available live directly from the EBL while the engine is running.

-The four main displays: Virtual Dash, VE Learn, Spark Knock, and the Trip Computer are all collecting and calculating data at the same time.
-You can drive around or play back a data log with any of the four main displays showing and the other functions are still active.
+The five main displays: Virtual Dash, Trip Computer, VE Learn, Spark Knock, and Diagnostic are all collecting and calculating data at the same time.
+You can drive around or play back a data log with any of the five main displays showing and the other functions are still active.
 Switching from display to display shows the latest data.
 There is also a small floating pop up to display malfunction or diagnostic trouble codes (DTC's).
 This screen is active along with whatever main display is selected.

 For EBL Flash users there is an additional screen and an additional window.
 The screen is used for Flashing a new calibration into the EBL ECM.
 While the window is to select which calibration is to be active.
 The EBL Flash stores 8 calibrations.
-Which the user can seamlessly choose between.
+Which the user can seamlessly choose from with or without the engine running.

 The EBL What's Up Display. . .